Th3Malt/flutter_exercise/README.md

 - Lottie animated icon
 - Primary text and subtext
 - A square with an animated border that fills based on slider percentage (0-100%)
+- Background glow that indicate that card is active.
 - Interactive slider control with KNOBS.

 ### Exercise 2: Scrollable Content Card with Bottom Blur